koge nord

 A transformer station from 1960.
 And this particular one is unique given that the materials used are significantly cheaper than most others.
 And precisely in the 60s, the prices for materials increased significantly, so it was with great curiosity that the architect here took on the task.

-I still think it feels really exciting even though many years have passed.
+I still think it feels really exciting even though many years have passed!

 Nyborggade 13